 So, I took a step back & considered all the key priorities in my life and where I needed to improve.

-The Balanced Life Check-up is extremely effective for being able to stand back and take a bird’s-eye view of your life, and to see where your attention needs to go.
+The Level 10 Balanced Life Check-up is extremely effective for being able to stand back and take a bird’s-eye view of your life, and to see where your attention needs to go.

-Whether you’re in the midst of a complete life overwhelm, or you just want to conduct a personal development ‘check-up’, the Balanced Life Check-Up is a simple way to:
+Whether you’re in the midst of a complete life overwhelm, or you just want to conduct a personal development ‘check-up’, it’s a simple way to:

 · review the most important areas of your life and how they fit together,

-· get clear on your ideal for each important life area,
+· get clear on your ideal for each important life area (your level 10),

 · identify what is and isn’t working for you, & then